 Stacy Muhs of Eldridge was among various vendors at the open house who was at a booth to discuss Young Living Essential Oils.
 “The Bible mentions many essential oils such as cedar wood, which King Solomon used to build his palace and temple.
 Smelling cedar wood helps people clarify their thinking,” Muhs stated.
 “We’re all here to help provide support for our veterans and people who suffer from PTSD and any kind of emotional or physical issues.”

 Other local organizations, such as the El Paso Veterans Affairs Health Care System, have also established a variety of medical benefits for veterans and active duty service members alike.
 Both groups of individuals can now seek medical attention of their injuries through services such as chiropractic adjustments, manual manipulations, and exercises, as well as specialized services for emotional disorders or conditions affecting service members and veterans.

 Sourced through Scoop.it from: www.elpasochiropractorblog.com

 A holistic approach, or the treatment of an individual as a whole, including both mental and physical factors, has been used before to treat a variety of injuries or conditions but a current group, Healing Heroes of the Heartland, has currently organized to begin holistic treatment for active duty military members and veterans.
 The procedures have been greatly effective in helping many individuals.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

 For Additional Information:

-The information herein on "Use of Holistic Procedures to Assist Veterans" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Use of Holistic Procedures to Assist Veterans" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.